Full 2014 Mercedes-Benz CLA-Class Review

 One of the few exceptions is the optional navigation system's display, which looks like an aftermarket addition as it's perched high on the dash.
 On the upside, the screen is easy to read.
 It also takes some time to get used to selecting gears with a column-mounted stalk rather than a traditional console shifter.
 Various trim options, including walnut, ash, aluminum and carbon fiber (CLA45 only) allow you to create a cabin aesthetic that's either cool and modern, or classic and refined.

 Unfortunately, the CLA's rear quarters aren't nearly as luxurious.
 Although the rear seats are well-shaped and supportive, the sloping roof line that gives the CLA its distinctive character also translates to tight headroom for 6-footers, and the knee room situation isn't much better.
-Small rear doors make it tough to get little ones in and out of their car seats, too.
+The CLA is also ill-equipped for small children; the rear seat's non-removable headrests can make safety seat fitment tricky, and those small rear doors make it tough to get little ones in and out, too.

 Most consumers will find the 2014 Mercedes-Benz CLA250 quite agreeable to drive on their daily commutes.
 Even if you've owned rear-wheel-drive Mercedes sedans in the past, you'll be hard-pressed to tell that the CLA250 is front-wheel drive, as it accelerates and steers with the precision of more elite Benz models.
-Ride quality is on the firm side, but it's not uncomfortable.
-Part of the CLA's athletic character comes from the quick-shifting automated manual transmission, which offers three driver-adjustable shift patterns and a manual shift mode via its steering-wheel-mounted paddle shifters.
+Part of the CLA's athletic character comes from the quick-shifting automated manual transmission, which offers driver-adjustable shift patterns and a manual shift mode via its steering-wheel-mounted paddle shifters.

 Meanwhile, the 355-hp CLA45 AMG is far from a base Benz.
 In addition to its sizzling acceleration, the CLA45 has plenty of personality.
-Select Sport mode and you'll hear crackles and pops from the exhaust during downshifts.
-Around turns, the CLA45 isn't quite as sharp as the typical high-performance four-cylinder all-wheel-drive rally car like Mitsubishi's Evolution.
-But there's still a huge amount of grip available, giving the driver supreme confidence when exploring the CLA45's limits.
+Select Sport mode and you'll hear crackles and pops from the exhaust during both up- and downshifts.
+Around turns, the CLA45 offers tenacious grip and guided-missile determination.
+But the cost of this handling prowess is an even firmer ride quality that might be too much for even dedicated drivers.
+Also, its performance-oriented brakes are very sensitive and grab with the slightest touch of the pedal, and the transmission's shift quality can be overly aggressive for daily driving.